-Comparing the Fire HD 10 vs 7 Kids Edition Tablets offer excellent performance, Amazon support, and an ecosystem full of entertainment and parental safety features that aren't found on other products even close to this price range.
-Amazon's Fire tablet line-up is popular for a variety of reasons, one of those being they have kids specific options for their low-cost tablets.
+Comparing the Fire HD 10 and 7 Kids Edition Tablets, they both offer excellent performance, Amazon support, and an ecosystem full of entertainment and parental safety features that aren't found on other products even close to this price range.
+Amazon's Fire tablet line-up is popular for a variety of reasons, one of those being they have kids-specific options for their low-cost tablets.
 Thankfully, whether you get the top-of-the-line or the entry-level model, you'll get an excellent kid's tablet — but what makes one the better choice?

 The Amazon Fire HD 10 Kids Edition is the best tablet in the line-up of excellent Fire Kids tablets.
 It's packed with great hardware, from the screen and processor to the speakers and battery life, and that's reflected in the price.
 Meanwhile, the Fire 7 Kids Edition comes in at a much more palatable cost, and so has hardware more in line with that price.
 Even though the hardware isn't to the same level as its larger sibling, both the 7- and 10-inch models come with the same great software and kid-friendly features.

 |Header Cell - Column 0||Fire HD 10 Kids Edition||Fire 7 Kids Edition|